The Quantum Leap

 35. What are these abbreviations you people keep using?

 Whoops, sorry!
-GTF means "God, Time, or Fate" -- whatever "unknown force" is leaping Sam around.
+GTFW means "God, Time, Fate, or Whatever" -- whatever "unknown force" is leaping Sam around.
 BGU (coined by Warren J. Madden) stands for "Big Guy Upstairs", and depending on context, that either means GTF or Don Bellisario.

 PQL, IC, and WR refer to "Project Quantum Leap," "Imaging Chamber," and "Waiting Room" respectively, but that's pretty straightforward.
 The symbol **" is no longer in so much use but refers to the ascii representation (courtesy of Deb Brown) of the ASL symbols for "Quantum Leap" as shown in the episode "Private Dancer."
 [Kwong]